pikesley/ultron/README.md

 This all got a lot more elegant after chat over a fry-up with @floppy at the always-superb [First-Step Cafe](https://plus.google.com/100027883675109761806/about?gl=uk&hl=en) in Shoreditch.

+I've made a [little toy app](https://github.com/pikesley/powerman) which uses this gem to explore the data.

 ## API

 I've tried to follow the [Marvel API](http://developer.marvel.com/docs#!/public/) as closely as possible.
 It's probably best illustrated with some examples from the [specs](https://github.com/pikesley/ultron/tree/master/spec/ultron):